In a world where everyone’s bombarded with 4,000+ ads daily, what actually cuts through the noise? One word: referrals.

 Reward for the referral

-Another important aspect of the thank you note is to recap any rewards, whether they’re in cash, gift cards, store credits, a discount off their next purchase, or something else.
-The reward acts as a reminder of what they’ve accomplished, and can be the tipping point that encourages future referrals.
+Don’t forget to acknowledge any rewards they’ve earned – whether it’s cash, gift cards, store credits, an upgrade, a discount on their next purchase or something else.
+This reminds them what they’ve accomplished and might just be the tipping point that nudges them toward making future referrals.

 Wrap-up

-You’ve mentioned them by name, you reminded them of who you are, said “thank you for your referral,” and confirmed referral thank you gifts.
+You’ve hit all the key points: used their name, reminded them who you are, said thanks, and confirmed referral thank you gifts.

-Remember to keep your message brief and to the point.
-A warm and personal referral thank you note should be heartfelt and genuine.
-And of course, make sure to proofread your note and confirm the referrer’s contact information before you send.
+Remember – keep it brief and authentic.
+A warm and personal referral thank you note should feel heartfelt and genuine.
+Proofread thoroughly and double-check their contact information before sending.

 How to write a referral thank you note (Writing a broader thank you to all successful advocates)